Szara-ManOfHonor/CDDA-Mods/README.md

 All credit for the original mods goes to their creators.

 # Current update status
-# Basically a dead repository#
+# Outdated#
-I might be getting back into updating, but it has been so long I'm probably going to be making a new, much smaller one, since other people have taken up updating most of these in their own repositories.
-I hgihly reccomend TheGoatGod's repository linked below.
+Updating is in progress.
+In the meantime I highly reccomend TheGoatGod's repository linked below.

 Check issues for the most important details.
 Testing in progress.
-Consider this repository WIP right now.
-As of 29 July 2020, it loads.
-Everything.
-Many errors are thrown, but it loads.
-I'll be working on cleaning it up over the coming days.

 ZSFixed_Extended Buildings and Roadwarrior (madmax) are borked and will not load.
 Hopefully fixed eventually